Boosting Salient Object Detection with Transformer-based Asymmetric Bilateral U-Net: Related Work

 The transformer is first proposed in NLP for machine translation \cite{vaswani2017attention}.
 The transformer network alternately stacks multi-head self-attention modules, aiming at estimating the global dependencies between every two patches, and a multilayer perceptron, aiming at feature enhancement.
 Recently, researchers have brought the transformer into computer vision and achieved remarkable achievements.
 Specifically, Dosovitskiy \etal \cite{dosovitskiy2021image} made the first attempt to apply the transformer to image classification, attaining competitive performance on the ImageNet dataset \cite{russakovsky2015imagenet}.
 They split an image into a sequence of flattened patches that are fed into transformers.
-Following \cite{dosovitskiy2021image}, lots of studies have emerged in a short period, and much better performance than \sArt CNNs has been achieved \cite{yuan2021tokens,wang2021pyramid,liu2021swin,liu2021transformer,wu2021p2t,han2021transformer}.
-For SOD, Mao \etal \cite{mao2021transformer} adopted Swin Transformer \cite{liu2021swin} as the encoder and designed a simple CNN-based decoder to predict saliency maps.
-In addition, Liu \etal \cite{liu2021visual} developed a novel pure transformer-based model for both RGB and RGB-D SOD.
-Although existing transformer-based works \cite{mao2021transformer,liu2021visual} solve the lack of global contexts in CNN-based SOD, they ignore the local representations that are essential for refining salient object details.
-In this paper, we work on how to effectively learn both global contexts and local features by exploring the cooperation of transformers and CNNs, so salient objects can be precisely located and segmented.
+Following \cite{dosovitskiy2021image}, lots of studies have emerged in a short period, and much better performance than \sArt CNNs has been achieved \cite{yuan2021tokens,wang2021pyramid,liu2021swin,wu2022p2t,han2021transformer}.
+For example, Cui \cite{cui2022dynamic} first proposed a dynamic aggregation module to adaptively select the frames for feature enhancement, which improved the inference speed of feature aggregation-based video object detectors.
+Then, to get better performance, Cui \cite{cui2023feature} focused on transformer-based video object detection and introduced a query aggregation module to improve the quality of queries by aggregating queries according to the features of input frames.